-- Computational Neuroscience: David McLaughlin, Charles Peskin, Aaditya Rangan, John Rinzel, Daniel Tranchina
+- Computational Neuroscience: David McLaughlin, Charles Peskin, Aaditya Rangan, John Rinzel, Lai-Sang Young

-- Computational Biology: Leslie Greengard, Bhubaneswar Mishra, Alex Mogilner, Mehryar Mohri, Aaditya Rangan, Daniel Tranchina
+- Computational Biology: Leslie Greengard, Bhubaneswar Mishra, Alex Mogilner, Mehryar Mohri, Aaditya Rangan

-- Mathematical Biology: David Cai, Alex Mogilner, Charles Newman, Jerome Percus, Charles Peskin
+- Mathematical Biology: Alex Mogilner, Charles Newman, Jerome Percus, Charles Peskin, Lai-Sang Young

-- Related Seminars: Applied Mathematics Seminar, Biomathematics / Computational Biology Colloquium, Computational Neuroscience and Biology Seminars
+- Related Seminars: Applied Math / Applied Math Lab Seminar, Biomathematics / Computational Biology Colloquium, Computational Neuroscience and Biology Seminars